MenkeTechnologies/zpwr/README.md

     Options:
         -a  Install all dependencies
         -c  Copy just configs
-        -n  Do not start tmux at end of installer
+        -n  Do not start ztmux at end of installer
         -s  Skip main section
         -h  Display this message
         -V  Display script version